jenslaufer/Lagrange/_posts/2019-03-13-cnn-to-quantify-image-aesthetics.md

 the outputs of neuron clusters at one layer into a single neuron in the next layer.
 This is done for the following reasons

 - Reduction of memory and increase in execution speed
 - Reduction of overfitting

 <img src="/assets/img/Max_pooling.png" alt="MaxPooling layer, that extracts the maximum value in a region to reduce information.
 (Source Wikipedia)" width="60%" />

-<br><i><small>MaxPooling layer, that extracts the maximum value in a region to reduce
+<i><small>MaxPooling layer, that extracts the maximum value in a region to reduce
 information.
 (Source Wikipedia)</small></i><br>

 *Fully connected Layer*